-- 1. Click an the toolbar (ALT+F+N+O).

-- 2. Select ODBC Generic from the Group list box.

-- 3. Click in the Data Source Name field.
+- 1. Click on the toolbar (ALT+F+N+O). - 2.
+Select ODBC Generic from the Group list box. - 3.
+Use data source name-Select to display data source names.
+Clear this check box if you want to display the driver names.

-- 4. Click Add.

-5. Select an ODBC driver from the list, and click Finish.
+- 4. To create a data source to use in this connection, click in the Data Source Name field.
+Then click Add. - 5.
+Select an ODBC driver from the list, and click Finish.